pansap99/gitGuide/README.md

 Git fetch and git pull are two commands that point to the opposite direction of the git add and git commit.

-**Fetching** is going to take remote changing (github repo) and bring them down to our local repository and NOT our working directory!
-We download the changes but they are not autmatically intergrated into our working files.
+**Fetching** is going to take remote changes (github repo) and bring them down to our local repository and NOT our working directory!
+We download the changes but they are not automatically integrated into our working files.
 Basically, retrieves you the latest information about the state of the remote repository (e.g. someone else made some new commits you aren't aware of).

 **Pulling** takes the changes from the remote repo to our local machine's working directory.